ECS-CS/TechStars/Capstone.md

   * Change Border Sizes
   * Change Hover Effects (notice what happens when our mouse hovers over a box)
   * Change Border Styles
-  * Change the size of the box (HINT: right now each box is 200px x 200px)
+  * Change the size of the box (HINT: right now each box is 200px by 200px)
   * Change the animation Colors (HINT: checkout @keyframes)
     * Add more colors?
     * Add different colors?